DevExpress-Examples/XAF_how-to-prevent-a-detailview-from-being-shown-for-a-listview-record/Readme.md

 <p><strong>Note</strong>: The process of opening a DetailView by double clicking/pressing the Enter key on a record selected in a ListView is managed by the standard <u><a href="http://www.devexpress.com/Help/?document=ExpressApp/clsDevExpressExpressAppSystemModuleListViewProcessCurrentObjectControllertopic.htm">DevExpress.ExpressApp.SystemModule.ListViewProcessCurrentObjectController</a></u> class and its ProcessCurrentObjectAction in particular.
 So, we can disable this Action to accomplish our task.
 The approaches from the <a href="https://documentation.devexpress.com/#eXpressAppFramework/CustomDocument113169">eXpressApp Framework > Concepts > Application Model > Extend and Customize the Application Model in Code</a>,  <a href="https://documentation.devexpress.com/#eXpressAppFramework/CustomDocument112810">eXpressApp Framework > Concepts > Application Model > Access the Application Model in Code</a> and <a href="https://documentation.devexpress.com/#eXpressAppFramework/DevExpressExpressAppActionsActionBase_Enabledtopic">ActionBase.Enabled Property</a> articles will be used here.</p>
 <p><strong>2.</strong> For testing purposes, <a href="https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113326.aspx">invoke the Model Editor</a> and set the <em>DefaultShowDetailViewFromListView or ShowDetailView</em> properties for the<em> Views or Views | YourObjetType_ListView</em> nodes to <strong>False</strong> and run the test app to see that a required ListView no longer opens a DetailView in the aforementioned scenario.<br /><br />

-**Note.**
+**ASP.NET**<br />
-We added some optimizations intended to improve the DetailView opening performance.
-This optimization depends on the default behavior - the ListView item click opens a DetailView.
-We suggest that you disable this optimization if you suppress DetailView opening to avoid issues.
-To disable the optimization, add the following code to the App_Start event handler:
+By default, XAF Web uses a special fast callback handler for processing ListView records.
+This handler is intended to optimize performance of showing a DetailView from a ListView.
+If a DetailView is not shown on a row click, some UI elements may be refreshed incorrectly.
+So, we recommend disabling this optimization when this solution is used.
+To do this globally, add the following code to the App_Start event handler:
   <br/>

 ```csharp